ryanam26/DonkiesAPI/README.md

     Again, all the data can be placed into model fields or into a field as a JSON object.
 I leave this decision up to the developer.
 I think having some of the information as fields will help the app scale up better.
     While the backend is storing all the transaction data, it should set the "LinkedBankAccount" model's transactions_status field to "downloading".
-The possible values for transactions_status should be, downloading, failed, and complete.
+    The possible values for transactions_status should be,
+        - downloading
+        - failed
+        - complete
     If complete, then the backend should record the datetime of when it completed in a field called last_synced.